Ecco the Dolphin: Defender of the Future

-Ecco the Dolphin: Defender of the Future is the fifth title in the Ecco the Dolphin series.
-It was released in 2000 for the Dreamcast.
-Defender of the Future is a reboot set in a separate continuity than the original Sega Genesis titles.
-After the Dreamcast was discontinued in the U.S., the game was re-released in 2002 for the PlayStation 2.
+Ecco the Dolphin: Defender of the Future is an action-adventure video game developed by Appaloosa Interactive and published by Sega for the Dreamcast.
+It is the fifth and final title to date to be released in the Ecco the Dolphin franchise and is a reboot of the series.
+A version for the PlayStation 2 was released in 2002.

+Defender of the Future received generally positive reviews from critics.
+A sequel, Ecco II: Sentinels of the Universe, was planned but later cancelled following the Dreamcast's discontinuation in 2001.

 Gameplay

 The gameplay is fairly similar to the old games, except it is in three dimensions.
 Ecco's sonar was kept as a means of interaction with other cetaceans (no longer called Singers in the game) and certain environmental objects, and a sonar map could be brought up.
 The same style of movement is kept with slight alterations for the 3-D environment.
 The control stick now only changed the direction Ecco is facing; pressing left and right changed the direction he faced horizontally, and pressing up and down changed the vertical direction.
 To actually move forward, the player has to tap a button to gain speed and hold the same button down to maintain it.
 Out of the water, Ecco can perform the purely aesthetic flips in the air just like the original games.
 Charging foes is kept as Ecco's standard attack, though the designers added a homing feature.
 The health and air meters were also kept, though the health meter can be increased by collecting power-ups called Vitalits, and the meters have a slightly different look compared to the Mega Drive games.

 Some new moves are introduced in Defender of the Future.
 One is a quick 180-degree turn, useful for battles.
 Another is a means of stopping quickly; when Ecco has already stopped, the same buttons can make him swim backwards.
 A third new move is the tailwalk; Ecco can raise his upper body out of the water, able to look at things above the surface; this is a good way to see small graphical details.